Skip to main content

 Great tires for Tesla Y

-I have a 2021 Model Y Long Range (here is my mini review of it and our 2021 Nissan Leaf) with 20" wheels.
+I have a 2021 Model Y Long Range (here is my mini review of it) with 20" wheels.
 After 26,000 miles on my original Goodyear F1 tires, it was time to replace them.

-TLDR: The Pirelli P zero ELECT tires dramatically improved the ride quality and road noise, while maintaining efficiency.
+TLDR: The Pirelli P zero all season (AS) ELECT tires dramatically improved the ride quality and road noise, while improving efficiency.
 If I had spent several grand for a suspension upgrade, I would not expect to see this kind of a ride quality improvement.
-In summary, compared to the stock tires:
+In summary, compared to the stock tires (Goodyear F1):

 • Handling is not quite as good (the car leans a bit more in the corners)